juadiegaitan/CSHL_RNAseq/mydoc/mydoc_systemPipeR_2.md

 ## An instance of 'SYSargs' for running 'tophat' on 18 samples
 {% endhighlight %}

-Several accessor functions are available that are named after the slot names of the _`SYSargs`_ object.
+Several accessor methods are available that are named after the slot names of the _`SYSargs`_ object.

 {% highlight r %}
 names(args)